Jenny Schmidgall-Potter: Awards and honors

-Personal
+Personal life

-Schmidgall-Potter was married in 2001 and is now a mother of 2.
-She took off the 2000–2001 season to give birth to her first child, daughter Madison.
+Schmidgall-Potter graduated from Edina High School in Minnesota.
+She was married in 2001 and is now a mother of 2.
+She took the 2000–2001 season off to give birth to her first child, daughter Madison.
 She delivered her second child, son Cullen in 2007.
-Jenny Schmidgall-Potter is from Edina High School in Minnesota.
-With her husband, Rob Potter, she runs a summer training camp called "Potter’s Pure Hockey."
+With her husband, Rob Potter, she runs a summer training camp called Potter’s Pure Hockey.
+Cullen plays college ice hockey at Arizona State, and was drafted 32nd overall by the Calgary Flames in the 2025 NHL entry draft.